CodingWorld-007/Secure-Me-Application/README.md

 Storing passwords in a notes app didn't feel safe either.

-Notes apps are not designed to store sensitive information like passwords, bank details or crypto keys.
+Notes apps are not designed to store sensitive data like passwords, bank details, or crypto keys.

-That is when the idea of **SecureMe** was born.

-SecureMe is a secure vault application where sensitive information can be stored safely and accessed quickly when needed.
+So I built **SecureMe** — a secure encrypted vault to store sensitive information safely.

 All data is stored **locally on the device and encrypted**.